liferay/liferay-docs/develop/learning-paths/mobile/articles/02-creating-get-guestbooks-screenlet/05-creating-the-screenlet-class.markdown

 Awesome!
 You finished the `GetGuestbooksScreenlet` class.
 Now that it exists, you can return to the `GetGuestbooksView` class to complete the `onItemClick` method.
 Open `GetGuestbooksView` and locate its `onItemClick` method.
-It should contain the following *TODO*:
+It contains the following *TODO*:

     // TODO: Call GetGuestbooksScreenlet's onItemClicked method

-Recall that the `onItemClicked` method in `GetGuestbooksScreenlet` must send the guestbook selected in the UI to the listener.
+Recall that the `onItemClicked` method in `GetGuestbooksScreenlet` sends the guestbook selected in the UI to the listener.
 Replace the *TODO* with the following code:

     ((GetGuestbooksScreenlet) getParent()).onItemClicked(_guestbooks.get(position));